 Project Beneficiaries

-The expected Project beneficiaries will be the population at large, given the nature of the disease, including particularly infected people and at-risk populations, such as the elderly and people with chronic conditions; also, medical and other emergency personnel at treatment and testing facilities; and approximately 10 public healthcare facilities from different regions of Georgia, engaged in the response.
+The expected Project beneficiaries will be the population at large, given the nature of the disease, including particularly infected people and at-risk populations, such as the elderly and people with chronic conditions; also, medical and other emergency personnel at treatment, testing facilities and at COVID-19 vaccination points of dispensing; and approximately 10 public healthcare facilities from different regions of Georgia, engaged in the response.
 In addition, beneficiaries of the Component 2 of the Project, specifically representatives of poor and vulnerable households, including informal and formal workers identified through the government’s administrative systems who become unemployed because of the lockdown due to the restrictions adopted by the government of Georgia to contain the spread of COVID-19.

 Environmental and Social Risks of the Project and Their Mitigation